 One of the few gummy products that's vegetarian friendly, Nutra Champs' product is also third party testing and they donate a portion of their profits to charity.

-- A portion of each sale is donated to charity.
+- People who would be happy that a portion of their purchase is donated to charity.

 Evidence is limited, but some research suggests that supplementing biotin may help to thicken hair and strengthen nails, particularly if a person’s diet is low in this important B-vitamin.(1)(2) So how do you choose the best biotin supplement?